-On July 21, 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the -Dodd-Frank Act") was signed into law.
+On July 21, 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") was signed into law.
 The Dodd-Frank Act regulates derivative transactions, which include certain instruments used by the Partnership for risk management activities.

-The Dodd-Frank Act requires the Commodity Futures Trading Commission (the -CFC") and the SEC to promulgate rules and regulations relating to, among other things, swaps, participants in the derivatives markets, clearing of swaps and reporting of swap transactions.
+Pursuant to the Dodd-Frank Act, the Commodity Futures Trading Commission (the "CFTC") and the SEC have implemented, and continue to promulgate, rules and regulations relating to, among other things, swaps, participants in the derivatives markets, clearing of swaps and reporting of swap transactions.
 In general, the Dodd-Frank Act subjects swap transactions and participants to greater regulation and supervision by the CFTC and the SEC and will require many swaps to be cleared through a registered CFTC- or SEC-clearing facility and executed on a designated exchange or swap execution facility.